brianblakely/slapstick-english-translation/docs/technical-notes.md

 The build expands the stock 4 KiB console font bitmap at `0x12873D`, replaces those tiles, and uses an optimal parse of the game's Quintet-LZ format to keep the modified bitmap inside its original compressed slot.
 It verifies exact decompression before writing the ROM.
+A 256-entry lookup table at PC `0x188000` returns the proper glyph for equipment IDs 1–50 and an empty string for every other item.
+The build-time `[EICON:offset]` pseudo-command expands to the stock `TBL` operation against this lookup, so it inherits each display's live item selector without adding runtime code.

 The validator also checks every literal console line against its active `BOX`, plus the complete item-name, machine-option, main-caption, and battle-target